saeedmaldosary/TravelApp/README.md

-# Project 5
+# FEND Capstone - Travel App
-FEND Capstone - Travel App
+Project 5 Udacity Front-End Web Development Course

 # Project overview
 This project will help the users to know the wather of the city that they want to travel to and to see image about it.